Log into our APSU Housing Portal by visiting any page on our APSU Housing Website

 year you are applying for.

 Yes, you can.
-The Office of the Bursar has an Installment Plan available in the Fall
+Student Account Services has an Installment Plan available in the Fall

-You can find out anytime who your roommate is once you have booked a room.
-You simply
+You can find out anytime who your roommate is once you have booked a room and your

 Yes and no; regrettably space is limited.
 Private rooms are awarded based on available